-Founded in 1891, the Cal Band has been an integral organization in student spirit and life on the Berkeley campus for over one hundred years.
+The Cal Band has been an integral organization in student spirit and life on the Berkeley campus since 1891.
 As a result of this history, a unique culture and shared experience unites Bandsmen of all generations.
 Every year, the current Cal Band and Cal Band Alumni perform for Alumni Band Day.
 At the conclusion, a joint formation of over two-hundred past and current Bandsmen spell out “California” before the fans at California Memorial Stadium.
 Like any long-running organization, the traditions of the Band are numerous, and have established a unique culture.
 Leadership through student-run activities, camaraderie through the Big Bear-Little Bear mentoring program, and lifelong communication amongst friends through the Cal Band Alumni Association are all part of the tradition that each member of the organization shares.